This article is currently under construction and is being expanded on a regular basis. |

 1. Essentials for monitoring log files

 The history of log file monitoring is a history full of misunderstandings.
-The misunderstandings already begin when we look at what log entries are and what, on the other hand, services display in Checkmk.
-Lines or entries in log files are "by nature" event based.
+The misunderstandings already begin when we look at what log entries are and what, on the other hand, the services running under Checkmk display.
+Lines or entries in log files are 'by nature' event based.
 Checkmk, on the other hand, displays states.
-Read more about the difference between events and states in the article Basic principles of monitoring with Checkmk.
+Read more about the difference between events and states in the Basic principles of monitoring with Checkmk article.

 new,

 You should also use moderation when using logwatch.
-Logwatch is suitable for metered use and not for processing gigabytes or terabytes of log files.
+Logwatch is suitable for limited use and not for processing gigabytes or terabytes of log files.
 There are certainly more suitable tools for this.
-We strongly recommend using logwatch only on an ad hoc basis and not across the board.
-As you will see later in the article, it is easy to carry out an important part of the pre-filtering on the monitored host.
+We strongly recommend using logwatch only on an ad hoc basis and not routinely.
+As you will see later in this article, it is easy to carry out an major part of the pre-filtering on the monitored host.

 2. Prerequisites

 Logwatch is a Python program and therefore requires a Python environment on the host.
 Python will already be installed in most Linux distributions and Solaris has also included Python 3.x for some time.
-If you want to monitor log files on a Windows host, there are different ways to achieve this.
+If you want to monitor log files on a Windows host, there are various ways of achieving this.

-Users of our commercial editions can configure logwatch conveniently via the GUI and have the plugin inserted into the agent package with the agent bakery.
+Users of our commercial editions can configure logwatch conveniently via the GUI and, using the Agent Bakery, have the plug-in inserted into the agent package.

-As soon as Checkmk notices that you are configuring an agent plugin based on Python for a Windows host, the agent is also given a virtual Python environment (venv
+As soon as Checkmk notices that you are configuring a Python-based agent plug-in for a Windows host, the agent will also be given a virtual Python environment (venv

 ).

-If you are using one of our commercial editions but not the agent bakery, you can consult the following section for your Windows hosts.
+If you are using one of our commercial editions but not the Agent Bakery, consult the following section for your Windows hosts.

 2.1.
 Python for Windows in Checkmk Raw